AZHenley/goforth/README.md

 Similar to Forth, this is a stack-based language with space-separated commands called _words_.
 Most words manipulate the stack in some way.
 An integer is pushed to the top of the stack.
 Running `1 2 +` will push `3` to the stack.

 This dialect only supports integer values and does not have variables.
 Instead it has a second stack that you can push and pop from.
 Additionally, it supports labels and goto rather than loops.
 For comparisons, zero evaluates to false and any non-zero value evaluates to true.
 Referencing a label pushes an integer on the top of the stack where execution will continue.
 Words and labels must be unique.
+Comments beging with `(` and end with `)` with a space before and after each.

 The table below describes all of the built-in words.
 The stacks are shown bottom to top (i.e., the right most element is the top).